 Prior to the establishment of the BANK OF SIERRA LEONE, the West Africa Currency Board was responsible for the issue of currency in Sierra Leone.
 It was obliged to buy and sell the currency it had issued, the West African Pound, at fixed rates against the Sterling in London.

 Following the attainment of independence in 1961 however, the need was felt for a separate monetary institution controlled by Sierra Leone.
 In his 1962/63 Budget Speech, the then Minister of Finance asserted, “No independent country can regard itself as truly independent until it has its own national currency.
+They did however invest in the stock market.
 The time is not too distant when Sierra Leone too will have its own central bank”.

 Preliminary arrangements for the establishment of a central bank including the drafting of the legislation then commenced.
 On 27th March, 1963, the Bank of Sierra Leone Act became law and the Bank began operation on 4th August, 1964, the day Sierra Leone changed to the decimal system of currency.